The Kurort Experience in Kaminoyama: Healing Walks, Onsen, and Local Wellness

 Mindful Eating with a View

-At midday, guests enjoy the Sakuratei Kurort Bento, a locally-sourced, visually stunning meal.
+At midday, guests enjoy Kurort Bento, a locally-sourced, visually stunning meal.

-Rich in seasonal flavors, it offers a true taste of Yamagata’s land and culture.
+Rich in seasonal flavors, it offers a true taste of Kaminoyama’s land and culture.

 Conversations with warm, knowledgeable staff offer deeper understanding of local life.